 Justification of Red List Category

-This species qualifies as Endangered because extensive habitat destruction and capture for the cagebird trade are suspected to have caused very rapid and continuing population declines.
-These threats have had such a significant impact that it is very rare in four out of six range states, and the total population is now suspected to be small.
+This species qualifies as Critically Endangered because extensive habitat destruction and capture for the cagebird trade are causing extremely rapid and continuing population declines.
+These threats have had such a significant impact that the total population is now very small.

 Ara ambiguus occurs as two subspecies.
-The nominate race occurs from Honduras to north-west Colombia, and the race guayaquilensis in western Ecuador (Fjeldså et al. 1987).
-In Panama, it is locally fairly common on the Caribbean slope and in Darién near Cana, Alturas de Nique (G. R. Angehr in litt.
-1993, 2005, C. J. Sharpe in litt.
+The nominate race occurs from Honduras to north-west Colombia, and the race guayaquilensis is endemic to western Ecuador (Fjeldså et al. 1987).
+In Panama, it is locally fairly common on the Caribbean slope and in Darién near Cana, Alturas de Nique (G. Angehr in litt.
+1993, 2005; C. J. Sharpe in litt.
 2011) and adjacent Colombia (P. Salaman in litt.
 1999), and occurs in Serranía de Majé and south Cerro Hoya (Robbins et al. 1985).
-In Colombia, it is also found in the north of the Serranía de Baudó and the West Andes, east to the upper Sinú valley (Hilty and Brown 1986, Snyder et al. 2000).
-In Honduras, it is now rare near the río Plátano (Snyder et al. 2000) and, in Nicaragua, it persists in the Bosawas Reserve and the Indio-Maíz and San Juan Reserve may hold the second largest global subpopulation (C. J. Sharpe in litt.
-1999, O. Chassot verbally 2004).
-Ecuador's population has been estimated at 60-90 individuals in 2002 in two widely separated populations (Benítez 2002), but the population continues to shrink fast (O. Jahn in litt.
-2004 and 2005, E. von Horstman in litt.
-2005) and a census conducted in the Cordillera Chongon Colonche and Esmeraldas Province in 2010 found only 8 birds (E. Horstman in litt.
-2012) and the current population in Ecuador is suspected to be around 30-40 individuals (E. Horstman in litt.
-2012).
-The majority of these are in Esmeraldas (Benítez 2002), and very small numbers remain in the Cordillera de Chongón-Colonche, Guayas (Snyder et al. 2000, Benítez 2002).
-The southern Nicaragua - northern Costa Rica population held an estimated 1,530 individuals in 2009.
-Recent estimates suggest that the global population is less than 2,500 mature individuals (or less than 3,700 in total including juveniles and immatures), with the largest subpopulation in Darién, north-west Colombia estimated at less than 1,700 mature individuals (or less than 2,500 in total) (O. Jahn in litt.
-2004 and 2005).
-However, even within that area its distribution is quite local, it being absent from several remote areas (G. R. Angehr in litt.
+In Colombia, it is found in the Nariño and Chocó departments, with the stronghold being the Darién lowlands and Uraba forests east of the río Atrato and Serranía de Baudó (Fundacíon ProAves in litt.
+2020).
+In Honduras, it is restricted to the Moskitia region and is now rare near the río Plátano (Snyder et al. 2000; Portillo-Reyes 2018).
+In Nicaragua, it persists in the Bosawas Reserve and the Indio-Maíz and San Juan Reserve (C. J. Sharpe in litt.
+1999; O. Chassot verbally 2004).
+The Sarapiqui region in northern Costa Rica is one of the last strongholds for the species (S. Williams per S. Nazeri in litt.
+2020).
+In Ecuador, the majority of the population is found in Esmeraldas and the Cordillera de Chongón-Colonche, Guayas (Snyder et al. 2000; Benítez 2002).
+However, within range its distribution is quite local, it being absent from several remote areas (G. Angehr in litt.
 2005).
-The species forms non-breeding flocks of 50 or more, with flock attendants coming together from huge areas (O. Chassot verbally 2004), possibly leading to inflated local estimates of abundance (O. Jahn in litt.
-2004 and 2005).

-In Central America, there is conversion to banana plantations and cattle-ranching, and logging (Stattersfield et al. 1998).
+In Central America, original vegetation is converted for agriculture, plantations, cattle-ranching and logging (Stattersfield et al. 1998; S. Nazeri in litt.
+2020).
 Dipteryx panamensis is selectively logged in Costa Rica (Powell et al. 1995).
-Annual deforestation rates are very high throughout its range (FAO 2001).
-Deforestation in Panama probably exceeds 30% of its original range (G. R. Angehr in litt.
-2005) and in some other countries (e.g., Costa Rica and Ecuador) the historical range was reduced by ~90 % over the past 100 years.
-(Chassot et al. 2002, O. Jahn in litt.
-2004 and 2005).
-In its South American range, plans to colonise and develop remoter areas are progressing through infrastructural improvements, particularly the rapid expansion of the road network, which have increased the impact of logging, small-scale agriculture, illegal coca plantations, gold mining, and hunting, which is even affecting some key protected areas (Critical Ecosystem Partnership Fund 2001, Álvarez 2002, Benítez 2002, Jahn in press a).
-Large areas western Ecuador are being purchased, denuded of forest and converted to industrial oil palm plantations (Sharpe 1999).
-Urbanisation and agriculture have largely extirpated race guayaquilensis, and it is reportedly shot as a crop-pest (Pople et al. 1997, Juniper and Parr 1998).
-There is illegal capture for (mostly internal) trade, food and feathers (Low 1995a, Powell et al. 1995, Sharpe 1999, C. J. Sharpe in litt.
-1999, Snyder et al. 2000, Benítez 2002).
+Pineapple plantations are rapidly expanding and replacing tropical forest habitat in Costa Rica (S. Nazeri in litt.
+2020).
+Annual deforestation rates are high throughout its range (FAO 2001).
+Deforestation in Panama probably exceeds 30% of its original range (G. Angehr in litt.
+2005) and in some other countries (e.g., Costa Rica and Ecuador) the historical range was reduced by ~90 % over the past 100 years (Chassot et al. 2002; O. Jahn in litt.
+2004, 2005).
+In its South American range, plans to colonise and develop remoter areas are progressing through infrastructural improvements, particularly the rapid expansion of the road network, which has increased the impact of logging, small-scale agriculture, illegal coca plantations, gold mining, and hunting, which is also affecting some key protected areas (Critical Ecosystem Partnership Fund 2001; Álvarez 2002; Benítez et al. 2002).
+Large areas of western Ecuador are being purchased, denuded of forest and converted to industrial oil palm plantations (Sharpe 1999).
+Urbanisation and agriculture have largely extirpated race guayaquilensis, and it is reportedly shot as a crop-pest (Pople et al. 1997; Juniper and Parr 1998).
+There is illegal capture for (mostly internal) trade, food and feathers (Low 1995; Powell et al. 1995; Sharpe 1999; C. J. Sharpe in litt.
+1999; Snyder et al. 2000; Benítez et al. 2002).

 Conservation Actions Underway

 CITES Appendix I and II, and part of the European Association of Zoos and Aquaria's European Endangered [Species] Programme (EAZA).
 The stronghold is in Darién Biosphere Reserve, Panama, and adjacent Los Katíos National Park, Colombia.
 There are important reserves in all range states, but these provide insufficient protection for seasonal wanderers (Juniper and Parr 1998).
-In Costa Rica, a proposed moratorium on logging D. panamensis has not been implemented (Powell et al. 1995, Snyder et al. 2000).
+The Macaw Recovery Network in Costa Rica implements conservation programmes such as species management, habitat protection and restoration, community outreach and behavioural change (S. Nazeri in litt.
+2020).
+In Costa Rica, a proposed moratorium on logging D. panamensis has not yet been implemented (Powell et al. 1995; Snyder et al. 2000).
 A bi-national campaign in the lowlands of the San Juan River (Nicaragua and Costa Rica) aims to increase awareness of biology, threats and conservation, and strengthen management of natural resources (Chassot et al. 2006).
-A government-backed conservation strategy is being implemented in Ecuador (E. von Horstman in litt.
+A government-backed conservation strategy is being implemented in Ecuador (E. Horstman in litt.
 2005).
 In 2007, a successful rapid assessment study in search of the last surviving individuals was carried out in the Cordillera Chongón-Colonche, Ecuador (O. Jahn in litt.
-2004 and 2005).
-Habitat restoration utilizing native dry tropical forest species that are known or potential macaw food sources is being carried out in the Cerro Blanco Protective Forest, W Ecuador, by the Pro-Forest Foundation, with >250 hectares so far replanted with 35 native species (E. Horstman in litt.
+2004, 2005).
+Fundación Jocotoco is reintroducing the subspecies guayaquilensis in coastal Chongón-Colonche (M. Moens in litt.
+2020).
+Habitat restoration utilizing native dry tropical forest species that are known or potential macaw food sources is being carried out in the Cerro Blanco Protective Forest, western Ecuador, by the Pro-Forest Foundation, with >250 hectares so far replanted with 35 native species (E. Horstman in litt.
 2012).
-A biological corridor is being created to link the Cerro Blanco Protective Forest with remaining forest fragments in the Chongon Colonche Protective Forest (Horstman in litt.
+A biological corridor is being created to link the Cerro Blanco Protective Forest with remaining forest fragments in the Chongon Colonche Protective Forest (E. Horstman in litt.
 2012).